-Oregon's Reckless Driving Laws and Penalties
+Oregon's Reckless and Careless Driving Laws and Penalties

 Read about Oregon’s reckless careless driving laws and the consequences of a conviction.

-Reckless Driving Penalties
+Oregon's Reckless Driving Penalties

 The consequences of an Oregon reckless driving conviction depend on the circumstances.
-But generally, reckless driving is a class A misdemeanor.
-A conviction carries up to a year in jail and a maximum $6,250 in fines.
-The convicted motorist also faces license suspension for a period of:
+But generally, reckless driving is a class A misdemeanor and carries fines, possible jail time, and license suspension.

 • 90 days for a first offense